nzakas/understandinges6/manuscript/01-The-Basics.md

 In this example, the variable `i` only exists within the `for` loop.
 Once the loop is complete, the variable is destroyed and is no longer accessible elsewhere.

-One tricky thing to keep in mind about `let` is that the declarations are actually hoisted to the top of the block in which they reside.
-For example:
+Unlike `var`, `let` has no hoisting characteristics.
+A variable declared with `let` cannot be accessed until after the `let` statement.
+Attempting to do so results in a syntax error:

     if (condition) {
-        console.log(value);     // undefined
+        console.log(value);     // error!
         let value = "blue";
     }

-In this code, the variable `value` is defined and initialized using `let`.
-The declaration is actually hoisted to the top of the `if` block and so it's possible to access the variable `value` before it appears to be declared (if it weren't declared, using `console.log(value)` would result in an error being thrown).
-In fact, the JavaScript engine has interpreted the code as if it were written like this:
+In this code, the variable `value` is defined and initialized using `let`, but that statement is never executed because the previous line throws an error.

-    if (condition) {
-        let value;
-        console.log(value);     // undefined
-        value = "blue";
-    }

-Similar to `var`, the declaration is hoisted while the initialization stays in place.
-That means the value of `value` is actually `undefined` when `console.log(value)` is executed.

 If an identifier has already been defined in the block, then using the identifier in a `let` declaration causes an error to be thrown.
 For example: